5 Must-Try Coffee Shops in Orlando

 It’s easy to find a Starbucks in Orlando.
 In fact, the city ranks number 5 on the list of cities with the most Starbucks locations per capita.
 Wherever you go, there seems to be a Starbucks on every corner.
 You can even enjoy your favorite Frappuccino or latte at a Disney resort or theme park!
 Nevertheless, the indie coffee scene is also growing rapidly.
-Nowadays, it is as easy to find a local coffeeshop as a Starbucks or Dunkin Donuts.
+Nowadays, it is as easy to find a local coffeeshop as a Starbucks or Dunkin’ Donuts.
 In 2020, Wallet Hub ranked Orlando one of the top cities for coffee lovers (12th out of the 100 biggest metro areas).
+Featured are 5 must-try local coffeeshops to check out in the Orlando metro.

 1. Drunken Monkey